FERNANDA WITTGENS

 The first female director of a museum in Italy

-Her influence extended far beyond the walls of the Brera Art Gallery, where she served as director from 1940 to 1957, permeating the worlds of art, design and fashion.
+Her influence extends far beyond the walls of the Pinacoteca Brera, where she serves as director from 1940 to 1957, reaching the worlds of art, design and fashion

-During the dark period of Nazism, Wittgens did not hesitate to risk her own life to protect artworks and persecuted individuals.
-Thanks to her position as director of the Brera Art Gallery, she managed to hide masterpieces by artists such as Raphael and Titian within the museum’s walls, saving them from the Nazist looting.
+During the dark era of Nazism, Wittgens does not hesitate to risk her life to protect both artworks and persecuted individuals.
+Thanks to her position as director of the Pinacoteca di Brera, she manages to hide masterpieces by artists such as Raffaello and Tiziano within the museum's walls, saving them from Nazi looting

-In addition to her role as a director, Wittgens was also a prolific writer and art critic.
-Her writings, infused with deep knowledge and acute aesthetic sensitivity, greatly influenced the art critics of her time.
+Beyond her role as a director, she is also a prolific writer and art critic.
+Her writings, marked by profound knowledge and a keen aesthetic sensitivity, have a significant impact on the artistic criticism of her time

-Her figure represents an inspiration for all those who love beauty and believe in the transformative power of art.
+Her legacy serves as an inspiration for all those who love beauty and believe in the transformative power of art

-Each Fernanda tote bag is a unique artisanal work of art, a masterpiece of design that evokes the innovative spirit and visionary outlook of Fernanda Wittgens.
+Every Fernanda tote bag is a masterpiece of craftsmanship and design, evoking the innovative spirit and visionary outlook of Fernanda Wittgens

 Sorry for the inconvenience.